gwu-libraries/vopd/README.md

 ## Output files

-**`extracts.csv`** - All found keywords and subjects, as follows:
-- If a subject and keyword are found within the "window", the row will contain both.
-- If a subject is found with no keyword within the "window", the row will contain only the keyword.
-- If a keyword is found with no subject within the "window", the row will contain only the keyword.
+**`extracts.csv`** - All instances of a keyword and a subject found within "n" number of words of each other, where "n" is the configured window size.

 Note that if `extracts.csv` already exists, it will be appended to.
 If you wish to overwrite, simply delete or rename `extracts.csv`.